 For the standby mode emissions measurements, the aforementioned indirect method shall be used.
 To perform the measurements, the radar system and the measuring equipment shall be installed as displayed in figure B.1 and the radar system shall be placed in stand-by mode but still powered on.

 The spurious emissions shall be measured in the frequency ranges outside ± 2,5 times the measured necessary bandwidth aside the carrier frequency and with a reference bandwidth as shown in Table 8.
+A WR-284/R32 waveguide as defined in IEC 60153-2 [i.7] shall be used.

 Table 8: Frequency range for measurement and Reference Bandwidths